-- Ensure COPs and telemetered HSLs, Normal Ramp Rates, Emergency Ramp Rates, and Ancillary Service capabilities are updated and reflect all Resource delays and limitations; - (ii) Suspend any ongoing ERCOT-required Resource performance testing; and - (iii) Ensure that each of its Energy Storage Resources (ESRs) suspends charging until the EEA is recalled, except under the following circumstances: - (A) The ESR has a current SCED Base Point Instruction, Load Frequency Control Dispatch Instruction, or manual Dispatch Instruction to charge the ESR; - (B) The ESR is actively providing Primary Frequency Response; or - (C) The ESR is co-located behind a Point of Interconnection (POI) with onsite generation that is incapable of exporting additional power to the ERCOT System, in which case the ESR may continue to charge as long as maximum output to the ERCOT System is maintained.

-[NOGRR229: Insert paragraph (iii) below upon system implementation of NPRR995:]
+(i) Ensure COPs and telemetered HSLs, Normal Ramp Rates, Emergency Ramp Rates, and Ancillary Service capabilities are updated and reflect all

+Reso urce delays and limitations; (ii) Suspe end any ongoing ERCOT-required Resource performance testing; and (iii) charg re that each of its Energy Storage Resources (ESRs) suspends ging until the EEA is recalled, except under the following mstances: (A) The ESR has a current SCED Base Point Instruction, Load Frequency Control (LFC) Dispatch Instruction, or manual Dispatch Instruction to charge the ESR; (B) The ESR is actively providing Primary Frequency Response; or (C) The ESR is co-located behind a Point of Interconnection (POI) with onsite generation that is incapable of exporting additional power to the ERCOT System, in which case the ESR may continue to charge as long as maximum output to the ERCOT System is maintained.
+[NOGRR22 29: Inser rt parag graph (iii) below upon system implementation of NPRR995:J (iii) Ensure that each of its Energy Storage Resources (ESRs) and Settlement Only Energy Storage Systems (SOESSs) suspends charging until the EEA is recalled, except under the following circumstances: (A) The ESR has a current SCED Base Point Instruction, Load Frequency Control (LFC) Dispatch Instruction, or manual Dispatch Instruction to charge the ESR; (B) The ESR or SOESS is actively providing Primary Frequency Response; or

-- (iii) Ensure that each of its Energy Storage Resources (ESRs) and Settlement Only Energy Storage Systems (SOESSs) suspends charging until the EEA is recalled, except under the following circumstances: - (A) The ESR has a current SCED Base Point Instruction, Load Frequency Control Dispatch Instruction, or manual Dispatch Instruction to charge the ESR; - (B) The ESR or SOESS is actively providing Primary Frequency Response; or - (C) The ESR or SOESS is co-located behind a Point of Interconnection (POI) with onsite generation that is incapable of exporting additional power to the ERCOT System, in which case the ESR may continue to charge as long as maximum output to the ERCOT System is maintained. - (2) ERCOT may declare an EEA Level 2 when the clock-minute average system frequency falls below 59.91 Hz for 15 consecutive minutes.
-ERCOT will declare an EEA Level 2 when PRC falls below 1,750 MW and is not projected to be recovered above 1,750 MW within 30 minutes without the use of the following actions that are prescribed for EEA Level 2: - (a) In addition to the measures associated with EEA Level 1, ERCOT shall take the following steps to maintain steady state system frequency at a minimum of 59.91 Hz and maintain PRC above 1,430 MW: - (i) Instruct TSPs and DSPs or their agents to reduce Customer Load by using existing, in-service distribution voltage reduction measures that have not already been implemented.
+(2) ERCOT may declare an EEA Level 2 when the clock-minute average system frequency falls below 59.91 Hz for 15 consecutive minutes.
+ERCOT will declare an EEA Level 2 when PRC falls below 1,750 MW and is not projected to be recovered above 1,750 MW within 30 minutes without the use of the following actions that are prescribed for EEA Level 2:

+- (a) In addition to the measures associated with EEA Level 1, ERCOT shall take the following steps to maintain steady state system frequency at a minimum of 59.91 Hz and maintain PRC above 1,430 MW: - (i) Instruct TSPs and DSPs or their agents to reduce Customer Load by using existing, in-service distribution voltage reduction measures that have not already been implemented.
 A TSP, DSP or their agent shall implement these instructions if distribution voltage reduction measures are available and already installed.
-If the TSP, DSP, or their agent determines in their sole discretion that the distribution voltage reduction would adversely affect reliability, the voltage reduction measure may be reduced, modified, or otherwise changed from maximum performance to a level of exercise that has no negative impact to reliability. - (ii) Instruct TSPs and DSPs to implement any available Load management plans to reduce Customer Load;

-(iii) Instruct QSEs to deploy RRS supplied from Load Resources (controlled by high-set under-frequency relays).
+If the TSP, DSP, or their agent determines in their sole discretion that the distribution voltage reduction would adversely affect reliability, the voltage reduction measure may be reduced, modified, or otherwise changed from maximum performance to a level of exercise that has no negative impact to reliability. - (ii) Instruct TSPs and DSPs to implement any available Load management plans to reduce Customer Load; - (iii) Instruct QSEs to deploy RRS supplied from Load Resources (controlled by high-set under-frequency relays).
 ERCOT shall issue such Dispatch Instructions in accordance with the deployment methodologies described in paragraph (iv) below.